 In most cases, the IRS has three years from the date a return was filed to conduct an audit of the reported information.
 However, in cases where the taxpayer made a substantial error, the IRS will have six years.

 The IRS can also ask a taxpayer to give it more time to conduct an audit if it can't be completed within the required time frame.
 This usually happens when the taxpayer needs the time to produce additional records to support their claims.
 If the taxpayer does not give the IRS more time, the examiner will make a determination of whether the taxpayer must pay additional taxes and penalties based on the incomplete information they have.

 What to Do if the IRS Audits You

-It is important to avoid rushing when being audited.
-When preparing a response to IRS inquiries it can be better to request additional time to organize and present your documents and records than to produce material that is poorly organized or fails to support your claims.
+It is important to avoid rushing and making mistakes when you are being audited.
+When you are responding to IRS inquiries, it can be better to ask for more time to organize and present your documents and records than to submit poorly organized material or fail to support your claims.